Omikhleia/markdown.sile/examples/sile-and-markdown.md

 ----

-Four space-separated dashes produce, provided your class or loaded packages support it^[I.e. the **couyards.sile** package module is available.], a nice curvy pendant.
+Four space-separated dashes produce, provided appropriate package support is available^[I.e. the **couyards.sile** package module is installed.], a nice curvy pendant.
 What you see just below therefore depends on that support being present or not.

 - - - -

+Finally, without demonstrating it here, fourteen consecutive dashes enforce a page break.^[Why exactly fourteen?
+"The original says _fourteen_, but there is ample reason to infer that, as used by Asterion, this numeral stands for _infinite_."
+(Jorge Luis [Borges]{.smallcaps}, "The House of Asterion".
+In _Labyrinths: Selected Stories and Other Writings_, 1964.)]

-Otherwise, everything else produces a full rule.^[Since this feature may elvove and support more patterns, let's guarantee that underscores ared reserved, and will always produce a full horizontal rule.
+Otherwise, everything else produces a full rule.^[Since this feature may elvove and support more patterns, let's guarantee that underscores are reserved, and will always produce a full horizontal rule.
 This author finds three or more underscores ugly and never used them in Markdown; as of bad typography, it renders justice to the full rule.]